libsdl-org/SDL/docs/README-ngage.md

 Nokia N-Gage
 ============

-SDL2 port for Symbian S60v1/2 with a main focus on the Nokia N-Gage (Classic and QD) by [Michael Fitzmayer](https://github.com/mupfdev).
+SDL2 port for Symbian S60v1 and v2 with a main focus on the Nokia N-Gage (Classic and QD) by [Michael Fitzmayer](https://github.com/mupfdev).

 Compiling